jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_alarm_ignorevalues.md

 * The exclusion list is not case sensitive.
 Therefore, both [a-z] and [A-Z] match any letters.
 For example, [a-z] and [A-Z] work equally.
 * “!” following “[“ is not treated as the special symbol that excludes following characters in the brackets, but treated as a single character “!”.

-{% include tip.html content="While an alarm is raised you can set Spotlight to ignore the alarm for the current value or connection using Spotlight today, Alarms by time, Alarm log or What's This (Spotlight alarms)." %}
+{% include tip.html content="While an alarm is raised you can set Spotlight to ignore the alarm for the current value or connection using Spotlight today, Alarms by time, Alarm log or What's This." %}

 {% include links.html %}